Southeast Asia is home to many kinds of bizarre and delicious fruits. Be adventurous on your next trip to the market and try something new!

 Eating tamarind fruit is a sticky affair; the gooey meat must be sucked off of stone-like seeds in each pod.
 Fortunately, the taste is worth the effort; tamarind is sour, sweet, tangy, and quite unique.Continue to 5 of 6 below.

 The red, fuzzy rambutan is probably one of the strangest looking fruits in Southeast Asia.
 Despite the other-worldly appearance, rambutan is delicious and fun to eat.

-The red, hairy exterior can be peeled with the fingers to reveal a white ball -- sweet and syrupy.
-A small amount of flesh can be sucked off the hard core; the taste and texture are addictive!
+The red, hairy exterior can be peeled with the fingers to reveal a white ball — sweet and syrupy.
+A small amount of flesh can be sucked off the hardcore; the taste and texture are addictive!
 Rambutan is closely related to lychee and longan fruit.

 Rambutan is best enjoyed when it is fully ripe.
 Look for a bright red exterior with no white spots.
-Hawkers will often let you sample one before buying; high-quality rambutans have flesh that comes off the seed easily without too many bits of wood attached.
+Hawkers will often let you sample one before buying; high-quality rambutans have flesh that comes from the seed easily without too many bits of wood attached.

 06 of 06

 A favorite fruit of Chinese emperors, lychee was appreciated as early as 2000 BC.
-The small, brown or pink shell can be easily peeled away with fingernails to reveal a white, syrupy ball much like the on found inside of rambutan.
+The small, brown or pink shell can be easily peeled away with fingernails to reveal a white, syrupy ball much like the one found inside of rambutan.
 Lychee syrup is often used in desserts and even to make a sweet wine in China.

 Aside from a wondrously sweet taste, lychee comes with numerous health benefits.
 Consuming just nine small lychee fruit will provide an adult's daily allowance of vitamin C!